How to Use This Trinidad Carnival Cost Calculator

 Most major Carnival expenses such as flights, international accommodation bookings and many fete tickets are priced in USD.
 On the ground in Trinidad, you will use TTD for street food, taxis, smaller vendors and everyday purchases.
 The exchange rate is roughly 1 USD = 6.80 TTD, though it fluctuates.
 Use the calculator toggle to switch currencies and understand both your total spend and daily cash needs.

-Exchange your USD before arrival as airport rates in Trinidad are typically less favourable.
+Exchange your USD outside of the airport as airport rates in Trinidad are typically less favourable.
 Many local vendors operate on a cash basis, so plan for TT$500–$1,500 per day depending on your schedule and appetite.

 When to Book Each Part of Your Trinidad Carnival Trip

 The biggest mistake Carnival visitors make is waiting too long.
-Secure flights by September or October where possible, as fares from North America and the UK can rise sharply after the New Year.
-Accommodation in Woodbrook, St Clair and Newtown is usually gone by November for Carnival week.
-Mas registrations open throughout the year, but high-demand sections at Tribe, Bliss and Fantasy often sell out within 24–72 hours.
+Secure flights by July or August where possible, as fares from North America and the UK can rise sharply after the New Year.
+Accommodation in Woodbrook, St Clair and St. James is usually gone by November for Carnival week.
+Mas registrations open throughout the year but high-demand sections at Tribe, Bliss and The Lost Tribe often sell out within 24–72 hours.
 Major fetes such as Soca Brainwash and Machel Monday sell out in early waves, so once tickets are released it is best to act quickly.

 Refer to the planning timeline above this calculator to see what you should prioritise right now.